h612/DataEngineering_ETL/README.md

 We have pre-processed data to make it load ready, as detailed below:

 <h4>1.
 DestinationData</h4>
--Data is preprocesses via **DataPreProcessing.ipynb**
+-Data is preprocesses via **DataPreProcessing.ipynb**</br>
-  -	The unnecessary top 3 rows were dropped
+  -	The unnecessary top 3 rows were dropped</br>
-  -	Columns were relabeled appropriately
+  -	Columns were relabeled appropriately</br>
-  -	Unnecessary columns were dropped, as were rows at the top and bottom of the dataset which aren’t required (further headings and footnotes in csv)
+  -	Unnecessary columns were dropped, as were rows at the top and bottom of the dataset which aren’t required (further headings and footnotes in csv)</br>
-  -	Duplicate school names were dropped, keeping only the first school by that name
+  -	Duplicate school names were dropped, keeping only the first school by that name</br>
-  -	The cleaned dataframe was saved as a new csv
+  -	The cleaned dataframe was saved as a new csv</br>

 <h4>2.
 Salary</h4>
--Data is preprocesses via **DataPreProcessingSalary.ipynb**
+-Data is preprocesses via **DataPreProcessingSalary.ipynb**</br>
    -	Unnecessary rows at the top were removed and the 5th row was converted to the column headings.
-This row was then dropped.
+This row was then dropped. </br>
-   -	Columns that were not required were removed by filtering to just the required columns
+   -	Columns that were not required were removed by filtering to just the required columns</br>
-   -	NA values were dropped
+   -	NA values were dropped</br>
-   -	Columns were re-named and the index reset
+   -	Columns were re-named and the index reset</br>
-   -	The cleaned dataframe was saved as a new csv
+   -	The cleaned dataframe was saved as a new csv</br>

 <h4>3.
 LGA Postcode mappings</h4>
--Data is preprocesses via **DataPreprocessingPostCodeLGA.ipynb**
+-Data is preprocesses via **DataPreprocessingPostCodeLGA.ipynb**</br>
-   -	Columns were re labelled
+   -	Columns were re labelled</br>
-   -	NA values were dropped
+   -	NA values were dropped</br>
-   -	Duplicates were dropped
+   -	Duplicates were dropped</br>

 <h3>Load</h3>